multiism/input-control/README.md

 Yeah, so -
 - ease for the dev
 - power to the player
-- useful features you'd never bother to implement yourself (or hadn't even thought of)
+- useful features individual games would generally never bother to implement
 - consistency and solidity
 - and long term benefits *across* games to adoption.

-It's a piece of cake, or at your choice, pie (heck, maybe even some pie menus?) with some ice cream thrown in there for FREE - that's the goal.
-Summed up in terms of food.
+This is not in development.
+Development has not started!
+And I'm not planning on starting in the near foreseeable future.
+But if you're interested in something like this, particularly in creating